TanStack/router/docs/src/pages/docs/api.md

   pendingElement?: SyncOrAsyncElement<TGenerics>
   // An asynchronous function responsible for preparing or fetching data for the route before it is rendered loader?: LoaderFn<TGenerics>
+  // An integer of milliseconds representing how long data should be cached for the route loader loaderMaxAge?: number
   // An object of whatever you want!
 This object is accessible anywhere matches are. meta?: UseGeneric<TGenerics, 'RouteMeta'>
 }